 Emory University Hospital

 Emory University Hospital and the Emory Clinic are tertiary care facilities to which patients are referred to from across the nation and internationally.
 GI fellows rotate on the general gastroenterology, hepatology, pancreaticobiliary, and the outpatient GI clinic services.
-The inpatient and outpatient consultative and procedural services are directly supervised by general GI, hepatology, and pancreaticobiliary faculty, and includes advanced practice practitioners, residents, and students.
+The inpatient and outpatient consultative and procedural services are directly supervised by general GI, hepatology, and pancreaticobiliary faculty, and include advanced practice practitioners, residents, and students.
 Trainees are also given the opportunity to rotate in subspecialty clinics such as motility, IBD, pancreaticobiliary, transplant hepatology, and esophagus.

 Atlanta Veterans Affairs Medical Center